Digitization of pump control in printed circuit board manufacturing

 A special difficulty and responsibility of the task were represented by the importance of the pump role in the technological process.
 A pump malfunction caused violation of the production technology, and the whole batch of the produced PCBs was disposed as defective.

-When a malfunction occurred, the internal parts of the pump started hitting each other, thus causing their destruction and unusual vibration.
+When a malfunction occurred, the internal parts of the pump started hitting each other, thus causing their destruction and abnormal vibration.
 So the increased level of vibration was considered as the primary indicator of the pump breakdown.

 The customer also remarked high importance of visual consistency of the control results.
 Vibration reports should have been presented in the form of charts, the way they had been maintained previously.
 That approach would allow the customer to avoid interrupting the operational processes and retraining the personnel.